Welcome to Heartbreak Hotel

 This is scaring me

 Who is this man?
-Could it possibly be Elvis?
+Here’s a wild thought – could it possibly be Elvis?
 After all, Elvis begins his song “Heartbreak Hotel” (which was his first number one hit) with the lines:

 Since My Baby left me